colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 Color contrast checking is super important.
 Why?
 Do we really want to have instances in forms where we cannot read the form labels?
 With flat design being popular still, do we really want to be searching for a text field to input our information into a form we're trying to send to the people that run the website?

 I want to be able to clearly see a form field so I can enter information into it.
 So imagine someone with an impairment visually, trying to do this.
-Text colors and form components have two differetn kinds of contrast ratios.
+Text colors and form components have two different kinds of contrast ratios.
 They are not the same.

 Getting the information to the user is crucial.
 If you're not getting that information to the user in an effective manner, then that's not good UX and it certainly is not good accessibility if people can't understand the content.

 Have you even tried to read your phone with the glare of the sun on the screen?
 Probably, and you can't really read what you're trying to look at.
 You have to adjust so that the sun isn't hitting the screen on the phone in a way that you can read it.

 You want to get the information off the device so you can understand what you're looking at.